 8. Slide Selection

-You can click the arrows to view a different slide in the Preview pane.
+Use the arrows to view different slides in the Preview pane.

 9. Zoom Control